AGM and AR breaches

 Other breaches

-1. ACRA will require time to consider each representation and we may take up to 4 weeks to do so.
-At times, ACRA may request for additional information or supporting documents to support a claim made in the representation.
+1. ACRA may take up to 4 weeks to assess each appeal.
+During the assessment, ACRA may request for additional information to support claims made in the representation.

-Reason cited in Representation Why the Representation is Rejected
+Reason cited in Appeal Why the Appeal is Rejected

 (a) Just a nominee or “sleeping” director The Companies Act does not recognise nominee or “sleeping”.
 All directors are under a duty to act honestly and diligently in the discharge of their duties.